-- (a) Rules for the Recreation Zone to allow for both recreational buildings, organised recreation and green space. - (b) Rules for traffic and parking requirements for the Recreation Zone. - (c) Rules relating to Open Space Zone for informal recreation. - (d) Standards of any Council the Nelson Tasman Land Development Manual 2019, that can encourage integrated design of the parks and reserves.
+- (a) Rules for the Recreation Zone to allow for both recreational buildings, organised recreation and green space. - (b) Rules for traffic and parking requirements for the Recreation Zone. - (c) Rules relating to Open Space Zone for informal recreation. - (d) Standards of any Council Land Development Manual, that can encourage integrated design of the parks and reserves.